steveg-ds/F1-NEAT/README.md

 Data Collection

 The DataProcessor class manages the collection and processing of telemetry data from a UDP packet sent by the game.
 It uses the collect_packet method to listen for UDP packets, process data based on packet IDs, and yield structured dictionaries.
 The listen_udp helper function handles UDP socket communication for various packet types, including car motion, lap data, telemetry data, and car status.
-The class converts raw binary data into attributes using predefined data classes,
+The class converts raw binary data into attributes using predefined data classes.

 Data Processing